Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 * A generic wrapper for `State` types adding the `toJSON` function
 * A function accepting a fish and returning the decorated one

 The decoration consists of the `toJSON` and `deserializeState` functions we discussed above.
 Additionally, we need to allow the system to discriminate between compressed and raw snapshots.
-Every other part is just delegated to the orignial fish.
+Every other part is just delegated to the original fish.

 ```ts
 type CompressingStateWrapper<S> = S & { toJSON: () => string } // base state type + toJSON